Chinese Character Simplification Scheme: Later development

-Controversy

-The simplification of Chinese characters met strong resistance from the public and the academia.
+The simplification of Chinese characters met strong resistance from sections of academia and the public.
 The prominent scholar Chen Mengjia was one of the outspoken critics of the scheme.
-When the Anti-Rightist Movement began in 1957, Chen was labeled a Rightist and attacked as an enemy of the Communist Party.
+When the Anti-Rightist Movement began in 1957, Chen was labeled a rightist and attacked as an enemy of the party.
 In 1966, at the beginning of the Cultural Revolution, Chen was again severely persecuted for his ideas and committed suicide.

 On 10 January 1958, Premier Zhou Enlai gave a report on the task of Chinese writing reform, in which he criticized "rightists" for opposing the scheme, saying that the opposition was used to undermine the party and state.
 He went on to state that simplification was "in line with the interests of the general public," and "should be strongly supported."